 Once all Magento migration processes are successfully over, do not forget to test the Magento 2 store completely to ensure that everything functions properly.
 Although I have outlined the entire migration process, it is not an easy task since it is not fully automated yet.
 You will have to do plenty of manual work to answer the question: how to do Magento 1 to Magento 2 migration.

-For smooth and trouble-free Magento migration, I would recommend store owners hire a Magento professional for the job.
+For smooth and trouble-free Magento migration you can choose Cloudways Magento hosting, I would recommend store owners hire a Magento professional for the job.
 In case, you face a difficulty in understanding the migration process, leave your questions in the comments section.